The Role of Creative Play in Mathematics

 The answer of course is 4; 3 x 4 = 12

 I was so set when I learned pre-algebra in 8th grade.
 I had been solving for values of x for years at that point.
-It is the first time that I really felt competent in mathematics Years of practicing math in my bedroom had paid off.
+It is the first time that I felt competent in mathematics.
+Years of creative play with mathematics paid off.
 All my work was validated.

 I think making time for play is an important part of learning any craft.
 I hear this all the time on Youtube in the beauty community when they are talking about using new makeup.
 You gotta try out your skills if you are going to do anything creative with them.